Let’s apply some systems thinking to your school, and begin in the classroom, where we learn the importance of “3” very early on.

 It can be argued that the emergent property that comes from this system is WHEN, since it’s the only one that remains.
 However, WHEN is related to timelines or milestones that may be set to accomplish the strategic plan, which is tied to HOW.

 The two-dimensional model is akin to a SWOT analysis chart, but with an element at the intersection of the four quadrants.
 For math majors, this is akin to a Cartesian Coordinate System, where the element at the center correlates to the “Origin.”
-The technical name for this shape is “Quincunx.”
+The technical name for this shape is a “Quincunx.”
 The quadrants, if you will, are then labelled in the following manner:

 Quadrant I. Retention